seanmerron/Retirement-Roadmap/README.md

 -  If you rarely need medical care and have a high-deductible plan available to you with the ability to contribute pre-tax to a HSA (Health Savings Account) then you should consider it and max out HSA contributions until the balance is above your out of pocket maximum and then you can tone down contributions later to increase savings elsewhere.
   -  HSAs stay with you for life to help pay for a wide range of medical expenses using pre-tax dollars and the funds can be accessed for any purpose after 65.
   -  If you don't have access to a HSA I recommend sticking with a good comprehensive health plan and wouldn't get a high deductible plan without it.
 There is too much debt risk.
 -  Get a FSA (Flexible Spending Account) if you know of a procedure you need to have in the covered year or you can estimate out of pocket costs(medications, co-pays) so you can use pre-tax dollars to pay for these expenses.
-Try not to over estimate because un-used FSA funds are lost at the end of the year but the funds are available on day 1 of the covered year for use right away.
+Try not to overestimate because un-used FSA funds are lost at the end of the year but the funds are available on day 1 of the covered year for use right away.
   -  If you have a HSA I would still consider using a FSA first for planned medical expenses to allow your HSA to continue growing for future uses when you may not be able to contribute anymore.
 -  Medical Bills are 0% interest and you don't have to pay them in full right away.
 Call the company you owe and setup a low monthly payment plan you can afford to keep you out of debt.
   -  If you're still making payments into a new year or changed plans, use a FSA and/or HSA to help finish them.